Lapin0t/phd-manuscript/main/02_games.typ

 Before translating these ideas into type theory, we will need a bit of preliminary tools.
-Most implementations of type theory provide some form of support for coinductive records (such as @def-itree) and for cofixpoints, or coinductive definitions (such as @def-unroll).
-However, these features---in particular cofixpoints---are at times brittle, because type theory typically relies on a syntactic _guardedness_ #tom[(c'est syntaxique en Agda?
-Ah, je vois que tu en parles plus tard, mais en lisant ici on se demande ce qui se passe, vu que depuis le début on fait du Coq $|$ Agda sans distinction.)] criterion to decide whether a given definition should be accepted.
+Most implementations of type theory provide some form of support for coinductive records (such as @def-itree) and for coinductive definitions (such as @def-unroll).
+However, these features---in particular coinductive definitions---are at times brittle, because type theory typically relies on a syntactic _guardedness_ criterion to decide whether a given definition should be accepted.
 For simple definitions---in fact more precisely for computationally relevant definitions---I will indulge the whims of syntactic guardedness.
 But for complex bisimilarity proofs such as